slash-fr/alnico-mod/README.md

     or from picking up certain items (health, holdable items, ...)
   - The *"True Non Jedi"* mode disables force powers **(including jump level 1)**

+Finally, it also makes it possible for the bots to play a sound (voice line) along with their text chats.
+(This feature isn't based on `cvars`).

 ## Configuration examples
 For a full list of custom `cvars`, please have a look at the example configuration files: